kenalizadeh/xcreport/README.md

 # OUTPUT

-Report consists of a brief `report.csv` and full `full_repot.csv` files.
+Report consists of a brief `report.csv` and full `full_report.csv` files.
 The full report can also be used as `INPUT_FILE` for next iterations.

 </br>
 </br>